brimdata/zed/zql/docs/grouping/README.md

 #### Example #3:

-Instead of a simple field name, any of the comma-separate `by` groupings could be based on the result of an [expression](../expressions/README.md).
+Instead of a simple field name, any of the comma-separated `by` groupings could be based on the result of an [expression](../expressions/README.md).
 The expression must be preceded by the name that will hold the expression result for further processing/presentation downstream in your ZQL pipeline.